apache/trafficcontrol/docs/source/overview/profiles_and_parameters.rst

 TS_PROFILE
 	A Traffic Stats Profile.

-	.. caution:: For legacy reasons, the names of Profiles of this type *must* be ``TRAFFIC_STATS``.
-This is **not** enforced by the :ref:`to-api` or Traffic Portal, but certain Traffic Control operations/components expect this and will fail to work otherwise!
-Furthermore, because Profile names must be unique, this means that only one TS_PROFILE-Type Profile can exist at a time.

 UNK_PROFILE
 	A catch-all type that can be assigned to anything without imbuing it with any special meaning or behavior.